Marvell Technology Earnings Call Transcripts

 -

-Record Q1 revenue and EPS growth driven by AI demand in data center, with strong outlook for Q2 and continued momentum in custom silicon and optics.
-Sale of automotive Ethernet business and increased share repurchases enhance capital flexibility.
+Record Q1 revenue and EPS were driven by robust AI demand and strong data center growth, with guidance for continued momentum into Q2.
+The company is expanding custom silicon programs, increasing capital returns, and expects the sale of its automotive Ethernet business to enhance flexibility.

 Fiscal Year 2025